A COMPREHENSIVE GUIDE TO AUTO INSURANCE IN 2026

 Damage That Exceeds Your Limits Of Liability

-These insurance policies have coverage limits, and any damage or liability that exceeds these limits will not be covered.
+These insurance policies have coverage limits; any damage or liability exceeding them will not be covered.
 For example, suppose you're at fault in an accident, and the costs of damages and medical expenses surpass your policy's liability limits.

 If so, you will be personally responsible for paying the remaining amount.
-Choosing appropriate coverage limits is important to protect your financial interests adequately.
+Choosing appropriate coverage limits is important for adequately protecting your financial interests.

 Damage Caused By Normal Wear And Tear